 (a) General.
-Enrolled land shall remain under preferential assessment for as long as it continues to meet the minimum qualifications for preferential assessment.
+Enrolled land shall remain under preferential assessment for as long as it continues to meet the minimum qualifications for preferential assessment or until removed from preferential assessment in accordance with the procedure in subsection (b).
 Land that is in agricultural use, agricultural reserve or forest reserve shall remain under preferential assessment even if its use changes to either of the other two land use categories.